 Depending on what all you want your students to accomplish during dismissal, it might take you more or less time.
 Just make sure you allow PLENTY of time that first week of school to practice.
 If you start the school year off feeling rushed and stressed during dismissal, it will only get worse as the school year progresses.

 I also wouldn’t allow my students to talk to each other during dismissal.
-This make my heart hurt a little, as I know how important it is for students to be able to talk to each other.
+This makes my heart hurt a little, as I know how important it is for students to be able to talk to each other.
 My lessons always incorporated a lot of talking and moving around.
 But I found that it was easier to start the year off with the expectation that there would be no talking allowed, and let students earn the privilege of talking as they proved they understood dismissal procedures.
 I also found that when I didn’t allow students to talk, they completed all of the steps to my dismissal procedures much more quickly.
 This allowed me to teach a little bit longer every day.

 2. Know How All of Your Students are Getting Home